Skip to content

 You just built a full microcontroller game console with a Raspberry Pi Pico 2W, an ILI9341 TFT display, an analog joystick, and a passive buzzer, running fully offline in MicroPython.
 This is a perfect build for short-form content because it looks clean on camera and it works instantly on boot.

 Want the exact parts used in this build?
 Grab them from ShillehTek.com.
-If you want help customizing this project, polishing it for a product demo, or building something similar for your own setup, check out our consulting: CONSULTING_LINK.
+If you want help customizing this project, polishing it for a product demo, or building something similar for your own setup, check out our IoT consulting services.